 - Don’t use earbuds…use headphones instead and keep the sound level low

 - Make an appointment for your annual checkup

 - In order to determine whether your exposed to loud noises, and how to reduce that exposure, you have to assess your lifestyle

 You may be able to better deal with it if you can determine what’s causing the ringing.

-5. Get Examined by a Hearing Care Specialist
+5. Get Examined

 A professional hearing test can help you determine what’s causing your tinnitus and indicate possible treatments.
 Professionals can help you manage your tinnitus in several ways such as:

 - Help you train your brain to not hear tinnitus by enrolling you in therapy

 - Scheduling a noise canceling hearing aid fitting

 - Recommending cognitive behavioral therapy to deal with thought patterns shown to make tinnitus worse